thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

       at Context.it (sum.test.js:11:10)
 ```

-At this point, there's either problem with the program under test or the test itself.
+At this point, there's either a problem with the program under test or a problem with the test itself.
 As the developer, it's your job to determine which of the two programs to fix.
 In this case, what would you do?

 ### Exercise